danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 So what the script does is, in order:

-- gets `HOME` value from the environment and assign its value to `home` literal
+- get `HOME` value from the environment and assign its value to `home` literal
 - change the directory to the `home` value
 - call `ls`